-This phenomenon could be put into a graphical perspective.
+This phenomenon can be put into a graphical perspective.
 The output-enhancing features of government should dominate when government is very small, and expansions in governmental size should be associated with expansions in output.
-The presence of a government or a collective action creates improved transportation and reliable medium of exchange which would lower the trading costs.
-Nevertheless, growth-enhancing features of government should diminish at some point and further expansion of government should no longer lead to output expansion.
-For instance, as spending rises, additional projects financed by government become increasingly less productive and the taxes and borrowing levied to finance government impose increasing burdens creating disincentives to workers.
-At some point, the marginal benefits from increased government spending become zero (point E in Figure 1).
-The growth enhancing features of government start to diminish when the adverse effects of a big government result in a reduction of output growth.
+The presence of a government or a collective action creates improved transportation and a reliable medium of exchange, which lowers trading costs.
+Nevertheless, growthenhancing features of government should diminish at some point and further expansion of government should no longer lead to output expansion.
+For instance, as spending rises, additional projects financed by government become increasingly less productive and the taxes and borrowing levied to finance government impose increasing burdens, thus creating disincentives to workers.
+At some point, the marginal benefits from increased government spending reach zero (point E in Figure I).
+The growth-enhancing features of government begin to diminish when the adverse effects of big government result in a reduction of output growth.
 Excess infrastructure lowers benefits per dollar spent while higher tariffs de-motivate imports and exports.
-Further expansions of government contribute to further decline in output (Vedder & Gallaway, 1998).
+Further expansions of government contribute to a further decline in output.